Generic Name: etanercept (ee-TAN-er-sept - szzs)

-Proper Use of etanercept-szzs
+Proper use of etanercept-szzs

-etanercept-szzs comes with a Medication Guide and patient instructions.
+Etanercept-szzs comes with a Medication Guide and patient instructions.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

 If you use etanercept-szzs at home, you will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself or your child a shot.
 Keep track of where you give each shot to make sure you rotate body areas.
 This will help prevent skin problems.

-The needle cap on the prefilled syringe and the internal needle cover within the cap of Sensoready® pen contain dry natural rubber (a derivative of latex), which may cause allergic reactions in people who are sensitive to latex.
+The needle cap on the prefilled syringe and the internal needle cover within the cap of the Sensoready® pen contain dry natural rubber (a derivative of latex), which may cause allergic reactions in people who are sensitive to latex.
 Tell your doctor if you or your child have a latex allergy before you start using etanercept-szzs.